hhaassnnaaiinn/Loyva-Website/src/content/pages/privacy-policy.md

 #### Introduction

 Loyva, Inc. ("Loyva," "we," "us," or "our") respects your privacy and is committed to protecting it through this Privacy Policy.
-This policy describes the types of information we collect from you, how we use it, and the measures we take to safeguard your data when you visit Loyva.io (the "Website") and use our services
+This policy describes the types of information we collect from you, how we use it, and the measures we take to safeguard your data when you visit Loyva.io (the "Website") and use our services.

 #### Information We Collect

 **a.
-Personal Information You Provide<br>**
+Personal Information You Provide**
 We may collect the following types of personal information when you interact with us:
 - Name, email address, phone number, and business details
 - Login credentials
 - Payment and billing information for subscriptions or services
 - Any other information you voluntarily provide when using our platform

 **b.
-Information Collected Automatically<br>**
+Information Collected Automatically**
 When you visit our Website, we may automatically collect certain data, including:
 - IP address, browser type, and operating system
 - Pages visited and time spent on the Website
 - Cookies and tracking technologies (see Section 6)

 **c.
-Information from Third Parties<br>**
+Information from Third Parties**
-- We may receive data from third-party partners, such as analytics providers or business affiliates, to enhance our services.
+We may receive data from third-party partners, such as analytics providers or business affiliates, to enhance our services.

 #### How We Use Your Information